Celebrating and promoting the best in UK prisons, probation and youth justice

 COMMENDEE 2018-19: Marie is a Behavioural Change Officer at HMP Low Moss.
-She is Commended for the integrity and compassion with which she has singlehandedly developed and led ‘Talking Heads’, a support group giving often vulnerable prisoners a chance to ‘take their mask off’ to safely explore difficult issues.
+She is granted a Commendation for her work in developing and leading ‘Talking Heads’, a support group for prisoners with complex mental health issues, giving them a chance to safely explore difficult issues.

 Henry*, the Initial Nominator and one of three prisoners who nominated Marie, wrote a powerful handwritten testimony to Marie’s work:

 ‘Ms. Martin has singlehandedly pioneered and established a unique self-help group, ‘Talking Heads’, and, coupled with her other duties, worked tirelessly to enhance and maintain the quality of support to the participants of the group.
 It is designed for men with mental health problems, emotional problems, and those finding it difficult to come to terms with the crimes or sentence.

 There is no certificate or assessment, only support, understanding, and compassion from Ms Martin and each group member.
 ‘Talking Heads’ is a sanctuary for many in difficult circumstances where trust, respect, and humanity are key components to the success of the group…

 Having now served over 40 years of my sentence, and been labelled all the usual systematic nomenclatures – ‘difficult prisoner’ etc. – I am now a peer support mentor and work with Ms. Martin in a support role, so I evidence the change in my peers first hand, and the change in myself due to Ms. Martin’s efforts… Ms. Martin is one of those rare people we seldom encounter in life, let alone institutions, and I feel privileged to have worked with her and humbled by her humility.’